moorepants/eme171/content/pages/instructor-guide.rst

 --------------

 All of the public information about the course should go on the `course website`_.
 The website source is at https://github.com/moorepants/eme171.
+Jason is an advocate for open access teaching materials and attempts to make as much of his materials available in this way.
 You'll need to make a GitHub account and share your user name with Jason to get access to modify the website and permission to edit the GitHub issues.
 See the README for instructions on editing and viewing the site locally.

 .. _course website: http://moorepants.github.io/eme171/